alexholmes/blog/_posts/2012-11-12-hadoop-logging.markdown

 Ideally all your Hadoop users got the memo about minimizing excessive logging.
-But the reality of the situation is that you have limited control over what users decide to log in their code, but what you do have control over is the task log levels.
+But the reality of the situation is that you have limited control over what users decide to log in their code, but what you do have control over is the task attempt log levels.

 If you had a MapReduce job that was aggressively logging in package `com.example.mr`, then you may be tempted to use the _daemonlog_ CLI to connect to all the TaskTracker daemons and change the